How Mail Classes Differ

 - On the address side, set up clear zones for the placement of postage indicia, IMb, and the address on the postcard.
 Consult the Domestic Mail Manual for more details.

 - If timing is not a big deal for your postcard campaign, you may want to use Marketing Mail instead of First Class.
 But remember: letters and postcards all mail at the same rates in that class.
 And you miss out on forwarding and return services that come with First Class.

 Fortunately for everybody, USPS has several pre-processing address file tools to supplement commercial list hygiene solutions that are available.

 For example, you can use Coding Accuracy Support System (CASS) certification to verify and standardize your addresses, and National Change of Address (NCOA) to catch any new movers.
 And bonus!
 They’ll also help you be eligible for automation discounts.

 Mail has to comply with USPS regulations in order to get through its processing equipment.
 Normally, that isn’t a problem if you’re mailing standard envelope, postcard, and folded self-mailer formats.

-But if you want to try a very different kind of mailpiece, talk to your printer first.
+But if you want to try a very different kind of mailpiece, talk to us or your printer first.
 They’ll know all about the right size, weight, postage, tabbing, and folding requirements to pass muster, or they’ll reach out to the USPS for an OK.